BenanaHQ/Benana/README.md

 ### This project has been discontinued after the initial architecture phase.
+[8 Oct]

 ### Benana - Free & Opensource AI ERP for Schools & Colleges